zadarastorage/dockerfiles/README.md

 to running your app.

 This will allow you to access your container via ssh.
-Please remember to change the default passwd once you log into the container.
+Please remember to change the default password once you log into the container.

 ### Public Apps

-If you are planning to deploy your containers via the Docker repository, you will need a github or bitbucket account and a Docker account.
+If you are planning to deploy your containers via the Docker repository, you will need a git hub or bit bucket account and a Docker account.
 You then you can use the Docker repository as a reference for installing images for ZCS use.